Pulakesh Barua

 Pulakesh Barua is an Indian politician from the state of Assam.
-He had formed the Natun Asom Gana Parishad (NAGP), a regional political party in 1991 along with Dinesh Goswami and Bhrigu Kumar Phukan but merged the party with the AGP in 1994.
+He had formed the Natun Asom Gana Parishad (NAGP), a regional political party in 1991 along with Dinesh Goswami and Bhrigu Kumar Phukan but merged the party with the Asom Gana Parishad in 1994.
 He was the speaker of Assam Legislative Assembly from 9 January 1986 – 27 July 1991.

-He has now joined AJP (Assam Jatiya Parishad) and is an active member as on 19 November 2020.
+Having later joined AJP (Assam Jatiya Parishad), he was an active member of that party as on 19 November 2020.

 Background

 Pulakesh Barua was born on 15 October 1948 in Nalbari to Lt.
 Prof. Ishwar Chandra Barua, founder of Nalbari college, a social worker and a litterateur and Lt.
 Ambika Barua.

 Barua passed his Higher secondary school in 1966 from Gurdon Higher Secondary School, Nalbari.
 He was General Secretary of All Nalbari Students Union in 1966.
 He joined Cotton College in 1966, pass BSc with honours in 1969.
 He joined Guwahati University law college in 1970.
 He became the general secretary of Guwahati university Law College Students Union in 1972 and the same year became the president of AASU (All Assam Students Union).
 He completed LLB and joined Nalbari Bar Association in 1975.

 Barua married Parul Deka in 1981 with whom he has one son and a daughter.